spakcjl/IntroductionToMedicalPhysics/slides_spec.md

 **Goal:** Create a 50-slide presentation (approx 90 min) based on the provided Chapter 1 text.
 **Format:** R Markdown (.Rmd) using `revealjs` or `ioslides`.
 **Code:** Use R blocks for plotting.
 Use `ggplot2` where possible.
+**Source Material: All content is derived from the file chapter1SandS.pdf located in the root of this repository.
+Please read this PDF to extract the definitions and equations.

 ## Slide Breakdown & Content Source